Hilary Ballon (In Memoriam)

 University Professor, Professor of Urban Studies and Architecture

-As Deputy Vice Chancellor of NYU Abu Dhabi, Hilary Ballon is part of the leadership team that developed NYU's new, comprehensive campus, which opened in September 2010, and established NYU as a global university.
-A founding member of the team that began planning NYUAD in September 2007, she has been involved in all aspects of the new university, with particular responsibility for the design of a new, globally oriented curriculum and the three-million square foot campus on Saadiyat Island that opened in 2014.
-Ballon oversees the New York office of NYUAD and represents it at Washington Square.
-Her other responsibilities include institutional research and program assessment; curricular planning, recruitment of NYU faculty to teach at NYUAD; and public programs and other activities at 19 Washington Square, the academic home of NYUAD in New York.
-In addition to her administrative duties, Ballon teaches courses on urbanism and architecture at the Robert F. Wagner Graduate School of Public Service, where she is a University Professor.
+Formally the Deputy Vice Chancellor of NYU Abu Dhabi, Hilary Ballon was part of the leadership team that developed NYU's new, comprehensive campus, which opened in September 2010, and established NYU as a global university.
+A founding member of the team that began planning NYUAD in September 2007, she was involved in all aspects of the new university, with particular responsibility for the design of a new, globally oriented curriculum and the three-million square foot campus on Saadiyat Island that opened in 2014.
+Ballon oversaw the New York office of NYUAD and represented it at Washington Square.
+Her other responsibilities included institutional research and program assessment; curricular planning, recruitment of NYU faculty to teach at NYUAD; and public programs and other activities at 19 Washington Square, the academic home of NYUAD in New York.
+In addition to her administrative duties, Ballon taught courses on urbanism and architecture at the Robert F. Wagner Graduate School of Public Service, where she was a University Professor.

-Ballon is now at work on two scholarly projects.
-Her current book project, A Global University: Designing NYU Abu Dhabi, concerns the creation of the university, its design and relation to the urban development of Abu Dhabi.
-She is also co-curating New York at Its Core, a new, permanent exhibition at the Museum of the City of New York, scheduled to open in late 2016, that will provide an interpretive overview of the city’s past, present and future.
+Her recent book project, A Global University: Designing NYU Abu Dhabi, chronicled the creation of the university, its design and relation to the urban development of Abu Dhabi.
+She also co-curated New York at Its Core, a new, permanent exhibition at the Museum of the City of New York, that will provide an interpretive overview of the city’s past, present and future.

 Ballon's previous books include New York's Pennsylvania Stations (W.W.
 Norton, 2002); Louis Le Vau: Mazarin's College, Colbert's Revenge (Princeton University Press, 1999), which won the Prix d'Académie from the Académie Francaise; and The Paris of Henri IV: Architecture and Urbanism (Architectural History Foundation/MIT Press, 1991), which won the Alice Davis Hitchcock Prize for the Most Distinguished Work in Architectural History and is widely cited as a model for its consideration of urban planning in relation to social, political, and economic forces.
 She has curated Gateway to Metropolis: New York's Pennsylvania Stations at the Wallach Art Gallery and Frank Lloyd Wright: The Vertical Dimension at the Skyscraper Museum.